uncertain-graph/uppr-plus/README.md

 ## Accuracy
 Use `acc.m` to evaluate all PPR results. <br>
-NDCG should be tested in `ndcg.py`.
+NDCG scores should be tested in `ndcg.py`.

 ## Others
 If you would like to run BEAR, generate collapse-based uncertain graph firstly using `main_gen_collT.m`.